July 29th, 1888 — May 28th, 1959

 The Phantom Rider (Republic, 1946), gave Chesebro a one-chapter bit as a murderous outlaw who gleefully announced his intent to send friendly Indian Chief Thundercloud “to the Happy Huntin’ Ground,” but then stopped a bullet from hero Robert Kent.
 Daughter of Don Q (Republic, 1946), featured Chesebro in a walk-on as a thug named Clay, who popped up just long enough to knock out heroine Adrian Booth and then assist in tying her up–all without uttering even a word of dialogue.
 His role in Son of Zorro (Republic, 1947) was only a little bigger, but at least gave him some lines; he played a gabby townsman who cheerfully and unthinkingly brought the heroine the news of the hero’s impending lynching.
 Jesse James Rides Again (also Republic, 1947), gave Chesebro a nice bit as a confident badman named Gus Simmons, who went to retrieve a valuable document from the supposed corpse of Jesse James (Clayton Moore) but was frightened into squealing when confronted by James’ “ghost.”
 The Black Widow, yet another 1947 Republic release, featured Chesebro in the first chapter as a non-villainous film developer.

 Sandwiched in between these Republic bits was Chesebro’s last good-sized serial role, the part of Walt in The Vigilante (Columbia, 1947).
 Chesebro was uncredited, but his character–a henchman of crooked nightclub owner Lyle Talbot–was one of modern-day masked cowboy Ralph Byrd’s persistent opponents throughout the serial (although Chesebro was fifth man on the villains’ totem pole, behind Talbot, Jack Ingram, Eddie Parker, and Terry Frost).
+The serial’s rather offbeat mystery plot–which centered around five white horses whose shoes held the key to a hidden treasure–allowed Chesebro some amusing opportunities to express puzzlement and exasperation over being ordered to steal horses and remove and replace their shoes; he also got to engage in some of his trademark excitable panic when being questioned sharply by Byrd.

 Adventures of Frank and Jesse James (Republic, 1948), featured Chesebro in several chapters as a likably garrulous freight station agent, while Ghost of Zorro (Republic, 1949), cast him as an equally vociferous but much less likable lynch-mob leader in one sequence.
 Chesebro made his last cliffhanger appearance in Chapter Nine of Desperadoes of the West (Republic, 1950), as a frontier outlaw named Becker.
 His character was assigned to pose as a stage driver as part of a trap for hero Richard Powers; Chesebro rattled off a phony account of an outlaw attack with his usual flair before revealing himself, engaging in a chase and fight with Powers, and escaping on the coach’s detached team of horses.